ShadokuSan/ShadokuSan-s-Roblox-Library/README.md

 --IsPartOf
 --Returns the first BasePart it finds that is also the direct child of a Folder Instance.
---Check the IsPartOf function of this module to see the general set-up. local Get = Code.Find(workspace,true,true){IsA="BasePart",IsPartOf={{"Folder",1}}}
+--Check the IsPartOf function of this module to see the general set-up. local Get = Code.Find(workspace, true, true){IsA = "BasePart", IsPartOf = {{"Folder", 1}}}

 ```

 </details>

 ___
-If there is any misinformation with the functions on here, or you believe that something needs more clarification, please let me know.
+If there is any misinformation with the functions on here, or you believe that something needs more clarification, please let me know back on the DevForum post.

 Also, feel free to comment if you have **ideas** for any new functions that I should add that you believe would be useful.